Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 **Segmentation with ilastik**
 ------------------------------

-There are two main approaches for segmentation with ilastik.
+There are two main approaches for segmentation with *ilastik*.

 1. Pixel classification only (with two or more classes)
 2. Pixel classification with two classes (*immunoreactivity* and *background*), followed by object classification with two classes (*objects* *e.g. cells* and